-According to Federal regulations, States are required to conduct a search of each State's sex offender registry and each State's child abuse and neglect registry in the State(s) in which the childcare staff member or prospective staff member resided during the preceding 5 years (45 CFR § 98.43(b)(3)).
+According to Federal regulations, States are required to conduct a search of each State's sex offender registry in the State(s) in which the childcare staff member or prospective staff member resided during the preceding 5 years (45 CFR § 98.43(b)(3)).

-As of March 1, 2018, the State agency had implemented these two inter-State background registry checks.
+As of March 2, 2018, the State agency had implemented the inter-State sex offender registry check.

-The State agency indicated that searching the National Sex Offender Public Website for childcare staff members or prospective staff members was used to comply with the inter-State sex offender background check requirement.
+The State agency indicated that it complied with the inter-State sex offender registry check requirement by searching the National Sex Offender Public Website for childcare staff members or prospective staff members.